 The Science Behind Your Dilemma

 From an aesthetic point of view, exercises can be designed to help you lose weight or build muscle, and in many cases the workout will accomplish both.
-According to Dr. Mustafa Gil, M.D., an assistant professor of Physiology at Ataturk University in Erzurum, Turkey, when you engage in high-intensity workouts, you recruit low-endurance muscle fibers known as fast twitch, or glycolytic, fibers.
-These fibers are consequently broken down and as they rebuild they get larger.
+According to ACE Fitness, when you engage in high-intensity workouts, you recruit low-endurance muscle fibers known as fast- twitch, or glycolytic, fibers.
+These fibers are consequently broken down, and as they rebuild, they get larger.
 These fibers are also responsible for the size and definition of the muscles you're working.

 Although hypertrophied thighs can be a little scary, especially for women, it's not necessarily a bad thing.
-According to Share Care, increasing lean muscle mass assists your body in burning calories more efficiently, even while at rest, says the Cleveland Clinic; however, if you want to retard the growth of your thighs, lower the intensity of your workouts.
-You can do this by reducing the weight resistance, and eliminating explosive movements and rapid recovery times between sets.
+Increasing lean muscle mass assists your body in burning calories more efficiently, even while at rest, says the Cleveland Clinic; however, if you want to retard the growth of your thighs, lower the intensity of your workouts.
+You can do this by reducing the weight resistance and eliminating explosive movements and rapid recovery times between sets.